kapouer/domt/README.md

 * esc: encodeURIComponent
 * unesc: decodeURIComponent
 * json: JSON.stringify(val)
-* : (filter name is empty string "") returns null if value is undefined
+* : (filter name is empty string "") returns null if value is undefined, thus ensuring the merge happens
 * no: returns empty string if value is null-ish, otherwise returns null

 Note that escaping xml entities is usually not needed because we use the